danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/coredinator.md

 ## Overview

-Coredinator is the orchestration service responsible for managing the lifecycle of all CoreRL services, coordinating multi-agent interactions, and providing centralized service management capabilities.
+Coredinator is the orchestration service for managing the lifecycle of CoreRL services, coordinating multi-agent interactions, and providing centralized service management.

 ## Architecture